 Packaging and Hardware Appearance

 First off, I love the packaging.
 I love the colors and the simplicity; I also have a thing for packaging that doesn’t actually show the product on the front.
 Something about that actually makes it look higher-end, I’m not sure why.
-Like a box of expensive chocolates that only has a brand name on the front, or something, I dunno.
+Like a box of expensive chocolates, or perfume, or some luxury product that only has a brand name on the front, I dunno.
 It’s just appealing to me.
 It kind of recalls the old packaging for the AES accessories, where it didn’t have any pictures on it.

 So, with the unit freed from its cardboard housing, my first observation is that it feels sturdier than it looked in videos and photos I’d seen.
 I was afraid it would feel cheap, but the plastic is pretty heavy-duty and has the subtlest amount of texture to it.
 The Neo Geo logos on the blue hood are screen-printed on, not labels.
 As you may know, the Mini is modeled after the Neo Geo 19 arcade cabinet; the Japanese Mini was a little closer replica with its red and white control panel and an adhesive overlay mimicking the graphics on the arcade original.
 The International Mini’s control panel is black, with a more angled industrial design.
 I like both versions, actually — I appreciate the Japanese version’s nod to its inspiration as well as the sleeker look of the International version.

 The console comes with a little packet of stickers: one Neo Geo round logo, a tiny SNK logo, and two “marquee” labels.
 There are quite a few variations of the marquee labels, and in addition to the two included with the unit, you can buy “blind” packets of them for around 8 bucks, and trade with your friends (I guess) until you get the one with which you decide you’ll adorn your Mini.